 P1 5.9 200' Go left at the first bolt, aim for an overlap with a hand crack.
-Climb straight up to a quartz hold (yellow C3), sling a hold, clip 2 bolts then keep a cool head on your way to the Fathom Direct bolt located above the dike and a bit right of the groove.
-Stretch it out to the anchor.
+Climb straight up to a quartz hold (yellow C3), sling a hold, clip 2 bolts then run it waaay out to the Fathom Direct bolt located above the dike and a bit right of the groove.
+Run it out to the anchor.

 P2 5.10 200' Step left and enjoy the awesome features as you run it out to the first bolt.
 Pass a crack, and eventually a couple bolts.
-Above the 3rd bolt look left and go clip the first of the 4 bolts that this route shares with Have and Not Need / Laurel Robbins.
-Stretch it out to the anchor.
+Above the 3rd bolt look left and go clip (48" runner) the first of the 4 bolts that this route shares with Laurel Robbins / Have and Not Need.
+Stretch the rope to reach the anchor.

 P3 5.12 135' Climb straight up to a hole.
 Climb up to another hole, then clip.
-Continue up the groove past more bolts.
+Continue up the groove past some bolts.
 The 4th is a Fathom bolt.
-A tight finger size nut protects you clipping the 5th bolt.
-Climb out the bulge and entering the groove and continue up this technical amazing section of the route passing bolts to a two bolt anchor in the teacup.
+A high nut protects you clipping the 5th bolt.
+Climb out the bulge and enter the groove.
+This technical and steep section of the route is superb.
+Two bolt anchor in the teacup.

-P4 5.10 160' Climb over the bolt protected bulge using cool compression and high stepping then continue up the arcing groove using well spaced natural protection to the 2 bolt belay on the comfortable and spacious Mossy Mouse Ledge.
+P4 5.10 160' Climb over the bolt protected bulge using fun compression paired with a high step or two, then continue up the arcing groove using spaced natural protection to the 2 bolt belay on the comfortable and spacious Mossy Mouse Ledge.

 P5 5.12 50' Crux pitch, short & sweet.
-Boulder your way on good holds up past the 2nd bolt.
+Boulder your way on up past the 2nd bolt.
 Find the 'crucial crystal' and then fire the wild crux.
 The stance and third bolt is higher than I wanted.
 This short pitch packs a bit of a bouldery punch.
 2 bolt anchor.

 P6 5.11 190' 'Two Rivers Country' Climb over the right of the double grooved bulges via awesome technical moves.
-Then run it out to the next bulge and clip high.
-Surmount this bulge via big powerful moves on good holds!
-Climb past a cedar tree, then one final bulge then up to the two bolt anchor.
+Then run it out over very easy terrain to the next bulge and clip a bolt up high.
+Surmount this bulge via powerful moves on good holds.
+Climb right of a cedar tree, and over one final bulge then up to a two bolt anchor.